*This post may contain affiliate links. Please see my disclosure for more details!*

 I’m joking – seriously.
-But anyway… I will say the reason they took this long to come to my blog, is because I only, finally, went to New York four months ago on my Mini-Moon, so I finally got to try some classic NYC Cookies for myself!
+But anyway… I will say the reason they took this long to come to my blog, is because I only, finally, went to New York four months ago, so I finally got to try some classic NYC Cookies for myself!

 I wasn’t prepared or willing to post an NYC Chocolate Chip Cookies recipe before I had actually eaten some for myself!
 I feel like that is pushing the limit really… can you make a recipe for something as famous as this, if you haven’t even there and eaten them?!

 Anyway.
 When I was in New York, I ate so. many. cookies.
 The best of all, for me personally, was the ones from Levain Bakery.
 Oh, holy geeeeeeee they were insanely epic.
 I heard lots and lots of talk about Levain Bakery on my social channels before I went, and my gosh they did not disappoint.

 I managed to get in when there was absolutely no queue, and then trotted over to Central Park to enjoy them, and my gosh it was the best thing ever.
 Not only was I finally taking in the sites of Central Park, in actual New York City, but the cookies… wow.

 When it comes to making a recipe for them though, I will say that these are not authentic Levain Bakery cookies, as I just don’t think they can be recreated.
 I really don’t.
 There are many great NYC Chocolate Chip Cookies recipes out there – this recipe from Modern Honey is great, so is this one from Cupcake Jemma, or this one from Kirbie Cravings!